Steve Cohen (magician): Lost Magic Decoded documentary

 Cohen created, starred in and co-executive produced a two-hour television special for The History Channel, titled Lost Magic Decoded.
 The special premiered on October 18, 2012 to critical acclaim.
 In Lost Magic Decoded, Cohen traveled across three continents to locate vintage magic tricks that have not been seen for hundreds of years.
 Amongst others, he demonstrated such classic tricks as: The Turk (a chess-playing automaton), Think-a-Drink (a kettle that pours any beverage called for), the Light and Heavy Chest, the Indian rope trick, and the Bullet catch.

 Confronting Magic art book

 In collaboration with Assouline Publishing, Cohen released an art book in January 2021 titled Confronting Magic, a retrospective of his twenty-year public career.
 The book's foreword was written by film director Guillermo del Toro.

 Television appearances

 Cohen has appeared on numerous talk show and news programs, including Late Show with David Letterman, CNN, Martha Stewart Living, CBS Sunday Morning, The History Channel, The Morning Show with Mike and Juliet, The Richard and Judy Show, and Night Talk on Bloomberg Television.

+Awards

+Steve Cohen was awarded the 2024 Performing Fellowship from the Academy of Magical Arts, at the Magic Castle.

+He has also received the 2019 Allan Slaight Sharing Wonder award and the 2019 Masters Award from the Milbourne Christopher Foundation.